Law SchoolMediation Clinic

 Strathclyde is known as the ‘place of useful learning’ and is proud to serve the wider community.
 The Mediation Clinic aims to have a positive impact on society by helping to embed a mediatory approach within the Scottish justice system.

 The Mediation Clinic is part of the Law School at Strathclyde in the city centre of Glasgow.
-It is Directed and Supervised by Charlie Irvine, Course Leader of the LLM/MSc in Mediation and Conflict Resolution.
+It is Directed and Supervised by Dr Charlie Irvine, Course Leader of the LLM/MSc in Mediation and Conflict Resolution.

-Mediation Format
+Mediation session

 What is mediation?